-In addition to the transfer credit guidelines outlined in the Berkeley College 2020-2021 Undergraduate Catalog, students enrolled in the Practical Nurse program who wish to have credits considered for transfer must note the following:
+In addition to the transfer credit guidelines outlined in the Berkeley College 2022-2023 Undergraduate Catalog, students enrolled in the Practical Nurse program who wish to have credits considered for transfer must note the following:

-- A grade of C+ or higher is required for all NUR and SCI transfer credits, and the credits must have been earned within the last 10 years. - A grade of C+ or higher is required for all SOC transfer credits. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.
+- A grade of B or higher is required for all NUR transfer credits, and the credits must have been earned within the last 10 years. - A grade of C+ or higher is required for all SCI transfer credits, and the credits must have been earned within the last 10 years. - A grade of C+ or higher is required for all SOC transfer credits. - Courses that contain clinical or laboratory credits are not eligible for transfer credit due to the affective and psychomotor learning domains covered in clinical and laboratory experiences.